Fixed rates and floors

 The strategy gives borrowers a greater choice of financing options, improved access to finance in general and improved access to suitable finance in particular.

 Suitability: The strategy achieves capped floating rate funding, which is suitable for many borrowers, including those who wish to benefit from anticipated future falls in interest rates.
-Capped loans allow borrowers to benefit from falls in interest rates, while protecting them in case rates should rise.
+Capped rate loans and capped rate mortgages allow borrowers to benefit from falls in interest rates, while protecting them in case rates should rise.

 Availability: Capped loans are not always widely available in the UK market.
 The strategy allows borrowers to obtain capped loans via fixed rate loans, giving those borrowers a wider choice of potential lenders.